 As with most types of phobia, the condition requires behavioral therapy.
 For patients in need of urgent treatment, sedation is best used in conjunction with it.
 IV sedation allows dentists to get the work done without the patient experiencing anxiety or pain, leaving him or her only a vague memory of the procedure.

 As dental phobia manifests in physical symptoms, the condition requires special care.
-If you have a relative or a friend with this condition, take him to a sedation dentist from Dallas, PA like Back Mountain Dental to help him regain his oral health while effectively putting his fears to rest.
+If you have a relative or a friend with this condition, take him to a sedation dentistry in Dallas, PA like Back Mountain Dental to help him regain his oral health while effectively putting his fears to rest.